The inquiry into the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre in Nauru

-The Moss Review identified deficiencies in conditions at the detention centre and noted that asylum seekers had raised concerns about their personal safety and privacy.
-It concluded that asylum seekers’ safety should be considered paramount and that the Australian Government needs to do more in relation to infrastructure, policing and staffing, including ensuring that staff are properly trained on issues of personal safety and privacy for asylum seekers.
+The Moss Review identified deficiencies in conditions at the detention centre and noted that people seeking asylum had raised concerns about their personal safety and privacy.
+It concluded that people seeking asylum’ safety should be considered paramount and that the Australian Government needs to do more in relation to infrastructure, policing and staffing, including ensuring that staff are properly trained on issues of personal safety and privacy for people seeking asylum.

 Again, RCOA finds that these failures and the lack of safeguards in these arrangements make the offshore processing facility on Nauru untenable.